 Although biodiesel is the most commonly used alternative fuel in medium- and heavy-duty diesel vehicles, Fischer-Tropsch diesel and liquefied and compressed natural gas are also viable options.
 NREL also evaluates the performance of hydrogen fuel cell buses.

 Renewable Diesel and Biodiesel

 Renewable diesel is a conventional petroleum diesel substitute produced from renewable resources.
 The renewable diesel under study, produced by Solazyme, is an algae-derived drop-in alternative to conventional diesel and does not require any vehicle modifications.
 Biodiesel is an oxygenated alternative fuel made from vegetable oils, waste cooking oil, or animal fats.
 Compared to conventional diesel, biodiesel (used in pure form or in blends such as B20) offers reduced particulate matter, carbon monoxide, and hydrocarbon emissions.

-Renewable Diesel Testing in United Parcel Service Fleet Vehicles
+Renewable Diesel in United Parcel Service Fleet Vehicles

-In partnership with the United Parcel Service and Clean Cities' National Clean Fleets Partnership, NREL is comparing the fuel economy and emissions impact of renewable diesel versus petroleum diesel in fleet vehicles operated by UPS out of its Houston, Texas, hub.
+In partnership with the United Parcel Service and Clean Cities' National Clean Fleets Partnership, NREL compared the fuel economy and emissions impact of renewable diesel versus petroleum diesel in fleet vehicles operated by UPS out of its Houston, Texas, hub.
 Learn more.

 Regional Transportation District Biodiesel Transit Buses

 In partnership with the Regional Transportation District in Boulder, Colorado, NREL evaluated the performance of B20 compared to petroleum diesel in transit buses manufactured by Orion with Cummins engines.
 The results of this evaluation are featured in the 100,000-Mile Evaluation of Transit Buses Operated on Biodiesel Blends report.